zirpo/auto-blogger-repo/memory-bank/progress.md

 ## Current Status
 - The project is stable and functional in its current state.
-- The memory bank has been fully initialized.
+- The memory bank has been fully initialized and updated to reflect the "Now" page implementation.
 - The Eleventy build errors have been resolved.
 - The "About Me" page has been implemented according to "Change Request: BLOG-02".
+- The "Now" page has been implemented according to "Change Request: BLOG-03".

 ## Known Issues
 - There are no known bugs or issues at this time.